reddykishore17/Color-Replacement-using-OpenCV/README.md

 - NumPy – Array manipulation and numerical operations

 ## Key Features
-- Detects and isolates a single target color in a live video or image
+- Detects and isolates target colors in a live video or image
-- Replaces the detected color with a new color in real time
+- Replaces the detected colors with a new color in real time
 - Uses the HSV color space for robust and accurate color segmentation
 - Demonstrates how to use masks and kernels to refine image processing
 - Provides an interactive and visual understanding of color detection principles